napalu/goopt/docs/_v2/guides/01-getting-started.md

 	}

 	// Parse the command-line arguments.
-	if !parser.Parse(os.Args) {
+	// The Parse method returns false if parsing fails or if help was requested. if !parser.Parse(os.Args) {
-		// If parsing fails (e.g., missing required flag), goopt
+		// If parsing fails (e.g., missing a required flag), goopt
-		// populates an error list.
-We can print them and show the help. for _, e := range parser.GetErrors() {
+		// populates an error list which we can print. for _, e := range parser.GetErrors() {
 			fmt.Fprintf(os.Stderr, "Error: %v\n", e)
 		}

-		fmt.Fprintln(os.Stderr)
-		parser.PrintHelp(os.Stderr)
+		// In a production app, goopt's default behavior is to print help
+		// for certain errors and then call os.Exit.
+We exit here to
+		// handle all other failure cases.
 		os.Exit(1)
 	}

-	// Check if a command was run and access its flags. if parser.HasCommand("greet") {
+	// Check which command was run and access its flags. if parser.HasCommand("greet") {
 		if cfg.Verbose {
 			fmt.Println("Verbose mode is enabled.
 Preparing to greet...")
 		}
 		fmt.Printf("Hello, %s!\n", cfg.Greet.Name)
 	} else {
-		// If no command was given, show the help. parser.PrintHelp(os.Stdout)
+		// If no command was specified, show the default help text. parser.PrintHelp(os.Stdout)
 	}
 }